ArturoSbr/aws-ccp-cheat-sheet/main.md

 ### DynamoDB Accelerator (DAX)
 A fully managed service that caches common requests (like ElastiCache but especially made to integrate with DynamoDB).

 DynamoDB tables can be turned into Global Tables to allow synced read/writes in multiple regions.
-This is called active-active replication because we can actively write in one region and it will be actively replicated in another region.
+This is called active-active replication because we can actively read/write in one region and it will be actively replicated in another region.

+Active/Passive meaning:
+- Active: allows read/writes.
+- Passive: Only allows reads.

 ### DocumentDB
 In the same way that Aurora is a proprietary version of PostgreSQL/MySQL, DocumentDB is a proprietary version of mongoDB which is used to store JSON data.
 DocumentDB is like Aurora for No-SQL.